 28. If the Commission has not responded to the appeal within the prescribed time limits and has not notified the applicant of the extension of the time limits, the applicant should be entitled to a fixed monetary compensation (a certain amount of money for each day of delay).

-Previous reports, produced by the Open Dialog Foundation on the topic:
+Previous reports, produced by the Open Dialogue Foundation on the topic: